microprediction/timemachines/CONTRIBUTE.md

 Now I'll say a bit more about the selfish reasons for inviting you here...namely the hope that you'll contribute to reducing a microprediction tragedy of the commons.

-## Vague objective
+## Vague objectives

 You are now in a conspiracy aimed at upending artisan data science by unleashing a billion little reward-seeking algorithms into a micro-economy, and commoditizing repeated quantitative tasks of all kinds.
 That might be a better idea than waiting for DeepMind to to something, [according to a wise man](https://www.microprediction.com/blog/reward).

 ## Specific goals
-I hope you are interested in helping us create free open short term prediction of anything for anyone, as follows:
+Yup, I hope you are interested in helping us create free open short term prediction of anything for anyone, as follows:

    - Packaging a slew of fully autonomous univariate forecasting functions:
         * With a simple sequence-to-sequence signature ("[skaters](https://github.com/microprediction/timemachines)")